shenchingtou/shenchingtou.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hi!
+I am **{{ site.author.name }}** :wave:,<br>

 I am a content strategist.
 I also manage multiple websites, social media accounts, and knowledge databases.
 I started out in education in 2009 and was frustrated by the education system I was working against, so I started organizing events.
-That event ran for 10 years, in Cantonese and English, at peak reaching 10,000 attendees through virtual events at school, and passed through several generations of organisers.
-In the innovation space, I started out in impact investing, then moved to business development for social businesses, and along the way got interested in tech communities -- people who liked solving problems by building things.
+That event ran for 10 years in Cantonese and English and has passed through several generations of organisers; at peak, the event reached 10,000 attendees through hybrid online-and-offline conference site and school locations.
+In the innovation space, I started out in impact investing, then moved to business development for social businesses.
+Along the way, I became involved in tech communities, specifically the people who liked solving problems by building things.

 This is a space for me to store lists, drop notes, and experiment with basic coding.